Introduction To Node.js Interview Questions and Answers

 Answer:

-REPL stands for Reading Eval Print and Loop.
-Using these operations, you can write programs to accept commands, evaluate those and print them.
-It supports an environment similar to Linux or UNIX where a developer can enter commands and get a response with the output.
-REPL performs the following functions:
+REPL stands for Read-Eval-Print Loop.
+One can write programs that accept, evaluate, and print commands using these operations.
+It supports an environment similar to Linux or UNIX, where a developer can enter commands and receive a response with the output.
+The REPL performs the following functions:

-- READ: It reads input from the user, parses it into JavaScript and then proceeds to store it in the memory.
+- READ: It reads input from the user, parses it into JavaScript, and stores it in memory.

-- EVAL: It executes the data structure which stored the information.
+- EVAL: It executes the data structure that stores the information.

-- PRINT: It prints the outcome which is received from executing the command.
+- PRINT: It prints the output received from executing the command.

-- LOOP: It loops the above command until the developer presses Ctrl + C two times.
+- LOOP: It loops the above command until the developer presses Ctrl + C twice.

 Q3) What is Callback Hell?